abahmanem/near-node-setup-shardnet/challenge-7/README.md

-  * Add charts
+# Charts

-  1- Lets add a chart representing the average stake per validator at a given time :
+  ## Chart 1 : chart representing the average stake per validator at a given time :

   For this chart, we are going to use a Pie chart and the table current_validators to collect datas: